eonist/SqliteEdit/README.md

 ### Features:
 - Edit SQLite3 database files
-- Inspect and compile the app itself from Plain text source files on your Mac
+- Inspect and compile the app itself from raw text files on your Mac
 - Free and OpenSource (Github)
 - 100% hack Proof
 - Tiny footprint only 0.25mb